Why Do Fools Fall in Love (film): Critical response

-Roger Ebert was disappointed in the screenplay and ultimately Nava's direction of the film, and wrote "There are several angles this material might have been approached from, and director Gregory Nava tries several without hitting on one that works.
+Roger Ebert was disappointed in the screenplay and ultimately Nava's direction of the film, and wrote: "There are several angles this material might have been approached from, and director Gregory Nava tries several without hitting on one that works.
 By the end of the film, we're not even left with anyone to root for; we realize with a little astonishment, waiting for the court verdict, that we don't care who wins."

-Film critic Peter Stack liked the film and believes director Nava smartly juggles a lot of elements in the picture.
-He wrote "Why Do Fools Fall in Love is a fresh, enlightening example of how to take a tragic American show-business story and make it funny, warm and terrifically entertaining...[it] brims with joyful spirit and raucous comedy...[and the film] deftly juggles a surprising number of elements, but they all work."
+Film critic Peter Stack liked the film, believing that director Nava smartly juggles a lot of elements in the picture.
+Stack wrote: "Why Do Fools Fall in Love is a fresh, enlightening example of how to take a tragic American show-business story and make it funny, warm and terrifically entertaining...[it] brims with joyful spirit and raucous comedy...[and the film] deftly juggles a surprising number of elements, but they all work."